stride3d/stride-docs/en/manual/assets/archetypes.md

 ![](media/property-grid-overriden-property.webp)

-Overridden properties will not be updated when they are changed on the archetype.
+Overridden properties will remain unchanged when corresponding properties on the archetype get modified.
+This means that their values are independent and cannot be influenced by changes done to the archetype.

 ## Reverting overrides